Malaysia Travel Advice, Embassies & Tourist Offices

 Extreme weather and natural disasters

-Malaysia is affected by seasonal storms.
+Seasonal storms affect Malaysia.
 The timing of these storms depends on location in the country.
 Flooding and landslides are common and can cause significant damage to infrastructure.
 Essential services can be interrupted.
-Check Malaysian meteorological information on local weather.
+For information on local weather, check the Malaysian Meteorological Department.

 This section has safety advice for regions of Malaysia.
 It only covers regions where FCDO has specific advice.